Adirondack Fall Foliage

 Itinerary and General Information

-September 30, 2018 Today we’ll be checking out of our hotel, and making our way to our next lodging at the Adirondack Hotel.
+October 1, 2018: Today we’ll be checking out of our hotel, and making our way to our next lodging in Long Lake.
 We start the day with a sunrise shoot at Donnelly’s corners.
 After breakfast we’ll check out and begin our drive from Lake Placid to Long Lake, by way of Tupper Lake.
 We’ll be stopping at Lower and Middle Saranac Lakes, and then stop for lunch at Tupper Lake.
 After lunch we continue our way to Long Lake, stopping at Bog River Falls and Panther Mt. bog.
 After check-in and a bit of a rest, we’ll head out for sunset at Rich Lake Beach and VIC trails.
 Dinner follows, and then either a critique session, or night skies at County Line Flow.